District 1, Ho Chi Minh City: Demographic and geographical features

-District 1 is located towards the center of Ho Chi Minh City.
-The district is bordered to the north by Bình Thạnh District and Phú Nhuận District with the Thị Nghè canal as the border, District 3 to the west with Hai Bà Trưng street and Nguyễn Thị Minh Khai street as the border, Thủ Đức city to the east with the Saigon River as the border, District 5 to the southwest with Nguyễn Văn Cừ street as the border, and District 4 to the south, with the Bến Nghé canal as a border.
+District 1 was located towards the center of Ho Chi Minh City.

 Economy

 When Saigon was governed by South Vietnam, Air Vietnam's head office was located in District 1.

 District 1 is considered the financial center of Saigon and Vietnam.
-It is home to the Ho Chi Minh City Stock Exchange and Vietnamese headquarters of international banks such as HSBC, ANZ, Standard Chartered, Citi, JPMorgan Chase, Bank of China, and Maybank.
+It is home to the Ho Chi Minh City Stock Exchange, State Bank of Vietnam (Ho Chi Minh City branch), and Vietnamese headquarters of international banks such as HSBC, ANZ (sold retail business in Vietnam to Shinhan, currently located at Thủ Thiêm), United Overseas Bank, Standard Chartered, Citi, JPMorgan Chase, Bank of China, and Maybank.
 District 1 also known as the best spot for shopping in Vietnam, with a high concentration of shopping centres and luxury brands.

 District 1 was effectively shutdown for tourism during the COVID-19 pandemic in Vietnam, causing many restaurants, bars, clubs, and hotels, to suffer major financial distress.

 Consulates

 Ho Chi Minh City is Vietnam's biggest and busiest city, with a large population of immigrants from around the world living and working there.
-Because District 1 is the city's central district, many foreign consulates are located there.
+Because District 1 is the city's central district, many foreign general consulates are located there.